A hug, a kiss and a ham sandwich.

 About Linda Schaub

-This is my first blog and I enjoy writing each and every post immensely.
-I started a walking regimen in 2011 and decided to create a blog as a means of memorializing the people, places and things I see on my daily walks.
-I have always enjoyed people watching, and so my blog is peppered with folks I meet, or reflections of characters I have known through the years.
-Often something piques my interest, or evokes a pleasant memory from my memory bank, so this becomes a “slice o’ life” blog post that day.
-I respect and appreciate nature and my interaction with Mother Nature’s gifts is also a common theme.
+This is my first blog and I enjoy writing each post immensely.
+I started a walking regimen in 2011 and in 2013 I decided to create a blog as a means of memorializing the people, places and things seen on my daily walks.
+I have always enjoyed people watching, so my blog is peppered with folks I meet or reflections of characters I have known through the years.
+Often something piques my interest, or evokes a pleasant memory from my memory bank, so this becomes a “slice o’ life” blog post.
+I respect and appreciate nature and my interactions with Mother Nature’s gifts is also a common theme.
 Sometimes the most-ordinary items become fodder for points to ponder over and touch upon.
-My career has been in the legal field and I have been a legal secretary for four decades, primarily working in downtown Detroit, and now working from my home.
-I graduated from Wayne State University with a degree in print journalism in 1978, though I’ve never worked in that field.
-I like to think this blog is the writer in me finally emerging!!
-Walking and writing have met and shaken hands and the creative juices are flowing once again in Walkin’, Writin’, Wit & Whimsy – hope you think so too. - Linda Schaub
+I retired in March 2024 after a career in the legal field.
+I was a legal secretary for almost 45 years, primarily working in downtown Detroit, then working from my home.
+I graduated from Wayne State University with a degree in Mass Communications (print journalism) in 1978, though I’ve never worked in that field.
+I would like to think this blog is the writer in me finally emerging!!
+Walking and writing have met, shaken hands and the creative juices are flowing in Walkin’, Writin’, Wit & Whimsy.
+I hope you think so too. - Linda Schaub

 This entry was posted in Uncategorized.
 Bookmark the permalink.